evmcnb/quartz/content/Pearls/Substance Misuse Disorder.md

 * Main intervention if opioid detox with methadone reduction
 * Alternative to this is buprenorphine reduction
 * [[Full/Counselling]] and rehab
+* Supervised methadone prescription.
+If more than 5 dose are missed reassessment and reinduction of treatment are necessary

 ## Benzodiazepines